Jim Cantrell: Early career

 Cantrell joined the French Space Agency (CNES) in 1990 after completing his MS. He went to France to work on a joint French-Soviet Mars program and supported the development of the Mars Snake for the Mars 94/96 balloon mission.
 He returned to the U.S. in 1992 to join Space Dynamics Laboratory, where he led the spacecraft systems engineering on three small satellites for the Department of Defense.
 He also worked on various joint missile defense programs conducted between America and Russia.
+He was arrested while staying in Russia in 1996 due to some problems with satellite he was working on but released after a couple of weeks due to Al Gore's intervention.
 Cantrell was promoted to the position of director of program development in 1997.

 In 2001, Cantrell started independent consulting and served as the program manager for the privately funded solar sail program known as Cosmos 1.
 The same year, Elon Musk approached him seeking his help in sending a mission to Mars using Russian rockets because of their low price compared to the US rockets.
 When Musk and Cantrell approached Russians, they refused to sell them rockets and Musk decided to build his own.
-Musk founded SpaceX with Cantrell as a consultant.
-SpaceX launched in 2002, with Cantrell as SpaceX's first vice president of business development and Musk's industry mentor.
-While at the company he helped develop the Falcon 1 launch vehicle.
+Musk founded SpaceX with the assistance of Cantrell as a consultant but Cantrell elected to not join the company.

 Strategic Space Development

-After leaving SpaceX, Cantrell founded Strategic Space Development, an aerospace and technology consultancy and took on the position of president and CEO.
+After ending his consulting work with SpaceX, Cantrell founded Strategic Space Development, an aerospace and technology consultancy and took on the position of president and CEO.
 One of the significant projects undertaken by Strategic Space was the Light Sail project headed by The Planetary Society where Cantrell served as project manager from 2008 through 2012.
 Strategic Space participated in over 46 spacecraft developments including NuStar, Juno, Skybox Imaging, and Iceye X-1.
 In 2010, the founders of Moon Express approached Cantrell seeking his help to develop a business offering commercial lunar robotic transportation.
 Cantrell became a member of the founding team of Moon Express and subsequently became the CTO of the company.
 Forbes selected Moon Express as one of the "Names You Should Know" in 2011.
 StratSpace's clients have included NASA, Lockheed Martin, Boeing, Northrop Grumman and Orbital Sciences.

 During his tenure at Strategic Space, Cantrell also became involved in the technical and financial development of several startups including Skybox Imaging, Atlas Ground Systems, Iceye, PlanetIQ, York Space Systems, and Black Sky.